Bethune-Cookman grads boo Betsy DeVos at commencement

 Many of the standing graduates took their seats, but a few remained standing, prompting Jackson to implore them again to sit down.

-The tone seemed to soften as DeVos continued, exhorting the students to embrace service as they enter the next phase of their lives.
+The tone seemed to soften as DeVos continued, exhorting the students to embrace service as they enter the next phases of their lives.

+"The human heart is hard-wired for service, and it's embedded in the DNA of this institution," she said.

-A sophomore in the audience, Bobbie Luke, right fist aloft, was escorted out of the Ocean Center during her speech.
-He told CNN he didn't know why he was being removed.
+During the speech, a sophomore, Bobbie Luke, right fist aloft, was escorted out of the Ocean Center.
+He told CNN he didn't know why he was removed.

 "I'm standing with my seniors, man.
 No one likes her, man.
 Period," he said.
 "I don't like what she said, and nothing at the end of the day is going to change my opinion."